 For all other screenings, or if you have any additional questions please call 626.304.0404 and ask to speak to one of our medical professionals.

 Being exposed to a STD can be a frightening experience.
 You have questions and need diagnostic testing and advice.
-We offer comprehensive urgent care STD testing with no appointment necessary.
+We offer comprehensive same day STD testing with no appointment necessary.
 Just walk in and our urgent care clinic can draw the labs on the spot in a confidential and discreet manner.
 Some sexually transmitted diseases can be diagnosed by the appearance of the skin such as Genital Warts or Herpes.
 If you feel that you may have been exposed or are showing symptoms of an STD then please refine from sexual contact and seek care immediately.